 - Emergency shelter

-The Kelty Upslope is a budget backpacking tarp which offers a lot for the price.
-The tarp is made of durable 40-denier silicone-impregnated nylon which provides great protection against the elements.
-However, because the fabric is very robust, the Kelty Upslope is also heavier than the tarps listed above – it weighs no less than 2 pounds.
+The Kelty Noah’s is an inexpensive backpacking tarp which offers a lot for the price.
+The tarp is made of durable 68-denier polyester which provides great protection against the elements.
+However, because the fabric is very robust, the Kelty Noah’s tarp is also heavier than the tarps listed above – it weighs no less than 2 pounds.
 The tarp has multiple attachment points and comes with stakes and adjustable guylines for easy pitching.
 The Kelty Noah’s Tarp is best for 2 persons.
 However, Kelty offers this tarp also in 144 x 144 in. version (Noah’s Tarp 12) and 192 x 192 in. version (Noah’s Tarp 16).
 These two versions are larger and accommodate more people.

 - Emergency shelter